williamFalcon/test-tube/README.md

 ---
 Use Test Tube if you need to:

-- Track many [Experiments](experiment_tracking/experiment/) across models.
+- Track multiple [Experiments](experiment_tracking/experiment/) across models.
-- [Visualize](http://testtube.williamfalcon.com) and compare different experiments without uploading anywhere.
+- Visualize and compare different experiments without uploading anywhere, logs store as csv files.
 - [Optimize your hyperparameters](hyperparameter_optimization/HyperOptArgumentParser/) using grid_search or random_search.
 - Automatically track ALL parameters for a particular training run.
 - Automatically snapshot your code for an experiment using git tags.

-Test Tube is compatible with all versions of Python
+Test Tube is compatible with all versions of Python and all Python deep learning libraries.

 ## Example use: